porcinus/FreeplayInfo2Overlay/README.md

 Don't miss to chmod all .sh files in the folder : chmod 0755 **/*.sh

 # Overlay is displayed when gpio pin 'not pressed'
-Add argument ' -reverselogic' to nns-overlay-deamon run script line
+Add argument ' -reverselogic' to nns-overlay-deamon run script line.

 # Overlay is displayed low battery icon when low battery gpio pin 'not trigger'
-Add argument ' -lowbatreverselogic' to nns-overlay-deamon run script line
+Add argument ' -lowbatreverselogic' to nns-overlay-deamon run script line.

+# Overlay ADC settings are good but battery voltage is a little off
+Sometime ADC chip report a little wrong value because of input impedance or capacitance.
+To correct this, use '-adcoffset', this argument allow a positive or a negative voltage correction directly apply to the computed battery voltage.

 # Known issues
-- For some reason, system can fail to keep sh script open resulting on 'sh: 0: Pipe call failed' in var/log/syslog witch is really rare, occur only once in a month in my case.
+- For some reason, system can fail to keep sh script open resulting on 'sh: 0: Pipe call failed' in var/log/syslog which is really rare, occur only once in my case.